anthonybudd/WP_Model/readme.md

 ### Events
 WPModel has a rudimentary events system, this is the best way to hook into WPModel's core functions.
 All events with the suffix -ing fire as soon as the method has been called.
 All events with the suffix -ed will be fired at the very end of the method.
 Below is a list of available events;

-- booting, before the model has initialized
+- booting: before the model has initialized
-- booted, the model has initialized
+- booted: the model has initialized
-- saving, before saving the model
+- saving: before saving the model
-- inserting, before inserting a new post into the database
+- inserting: before inserting a new post into the database
-- inserted, the new post has been inserted into the database
+- inserted: the new post has been inserted into the database
-- saved, the model has finished saving
+- saved: the model has finished saving
-- deleting,
+- deleting: before the model has been deleted
-- deleted
+- deleted: the post has been trashed by WordPress
-- hardDeleting
+- hardDeleting: before the model has been hardDeleted
-- hardDeleted
+- hardDeleted: the post has been trashed by WordPress and all of the meta data has been cleared

 When saving a new model the saving, inserting, inserted and saved events are all fired (in that order).
 ```php